SelvamathanS/Expense-Tracking-Web-App/README.md

 # Expense Tracking Web App

-A web application to manage personal finances by tracking expenses and visualizing spending.
-Users can add, edit, and view expense records via a simple UI.
+A web application to manage personal finances by tracking expenses and visualizing spending and balance.
+Users can add, edit, and view expense records via a UI with password protected.

 ## 🧠 Features